mitmedialab/2024-MIT-IAP-ComputationalLaw/README.md

 ------------------------------------

-> **To participate in this and future laww.MIT.edu events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at: [https://forms.gle/DB4oBQvYL5ZEXbRq9](https://forms.gle/DB4oBQvYL5ZEXbRq9)**
+> *To participate in this workshop and future law.MIT.edu events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at: [https://forms.gle/DB4oBQvYL5ZEXbRq9](https://forms.gle/DB4oBQvYL5ZEXbRq9)*

+**Join us for an engaging MIT IAP workshop focused on the cutting-edge integration of Generative AI in the field of law.
+This virtual event, scheduled for January 29, 2024, from 2:00 to 4:00 pm Eastern Time, will be led by Dazza Greenwood with co-instructors Megan Ma, Olga Mack, and Bryan Wilson.
+Dive into emerging topics and explore practical use cases, innovative demos, and showcases.
+The session will conclude with a look-ahead into the future of legal tech and AI's evolving role in this domain.
+In keeping with our tradition for this workshop, participation is free of charge.
+Don't miss this opportunity to be at the forefront of transformative legal technologies!**

 --------------------------------------